-(Reuters) - Hershey Co (HSY.N) agreed on Wednesday to buy Pirate Brands from B&G Foods Inc (BGS.N) for $420 million (321.42 million pounds)in an all-cash deal, giving the chocolate maker rights over snack brands such as Pirate's Booty, Smart Puffs and Original Tings.
+(Reuters) - Hershey Co (HSY.N) said on Wednesday it would buy Pirate Brands from B&G Foods Inc (BGS.N) for $420 million in an all-cash deal, giving the chocolate maker rights to snack brands such as Pirate's Booty, Smart Puffs and Original Tings.

-The deal is expected to add to Hershey's financial targets as it delves into the more than $2.5 billion cheese puffs market, the company said in a statement.
+The deal is expected "to be accretive" to Hershey's financial targets as the company delves into the more than $2.5 billion cheese puffs market, Hershey said in a statement.

 Hershey intends to finance the transaction with cash reserves as well as short-term borrowings and expects the deal to close in the fourth quarter of 2018.

 After the deal was announced, B&G Foods rose nearly 1 percent to $32.15 and Hershey shares were inactive in after-hours trading.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Peter Cooney)